Most Efficient Heaters To Heat a Small Room [4 Types]

 These are your standard heater types – coming in at the cheapest up-front cost.
 There’s a gazillion models to choose from, and with all that competition the prices have been driven way down.

-That said, they’ve still not solved the issues with these type of standard heaters.
+That said, they’ve still not solved the basic issues with these type of standard heaters.

 The main issue?
 Bad efficiency!
-Although ceramic heaters (and other normal fan based heaters) are great at quickly heating a room, they suck at keeping it warm.
+Although ceramic heaters (and other general fan based heaters) are great at quickly heating a room, they suck at keeping it warm.

 Since they only heat the air, a cold draft blowing in will sweep out most of the heat.
 Plus, the heat dissipates quickly in general.
 This means the heater needs to stay on higher power for longer, unlike an oil-filled heater.